 Although its name is very vivid, exploding head syndrome isn't painful.

-It's where you hear a loud noise right before you fall asleep or wake up -- and other people don't hear it.
+It's where you hear a loud noise in the head upon waking up at night or during the wake-sleep transition -- and other people don't hear it.
 It may sound like fireworks, a bomb exploding, or a loud crash.
 Some people have described it as a gunshot, cymbals crashing, or a lightning strike.

 Sometimes, you might just hear a loud sound.
 Other times, you may also have a flash of light or a muscle twitch at the same time.

 Episodes could come every so often.
 You may hear several sounds in one night.
 You could have a lot of them in a short period, then none for a long time.